Raedot/SupermetricsAssignment/README.md

 - Start the node server by running 'node index.js'
 - Navigate to localhost:8080 using your browser

+Note that it takes a few moments to fetch and render the results on screen

 SOME OBSERVATIONS:
 - If you're changing your name in config.json's registrationPayload, please keep in mind that the API validation fails if you use a space